 Translating from shifts in car distribution to shifts in population distribution requires a model of the linkage between the two.
 To obtain such a model, we put fine-grained 2019 population counts in relationship to car counts from satellite imagery for the same year, and use the estimated relationship to predict population shifts along the first months following the start of the War.

-There is a general positive link, i.e., areas with larger populations also have more cars visible in satellite imagery, which reinforces our initial hypothesis (Fig. 5).
-Oleksandriya was nevertheless an exception to this, as there is virtually no relationship between its population and the number of cars (Fig. 5).
-Curiously, there is variation in the exact curve linking population and car counts (Figs. 5 and B12-B16).
+There is a general positive link, i.e., areas with larger populations also have more cars visible in satellite imagery, which reinforces our initial hypothesis (Fig. 4).
+Oleksandriya was nevertheless an exception to this, as there is virtually no relationship between its population and the number of cars (Fig. 4).
+Curiously, there is variation in the exact curve linking population and car counts (Figs. 4 and Supplementary S3-S7).
 Furthermore, some highly populated areas were associated with a particularly low number of cars.
-Visual inspection suggests that such cases occurred mainly in dense residential areas where cars are likely hidden inside garages.
-Besides, we also foresee that other factors such as differential rates of car ownership, street parking availability, and access to and quality of public transportation could explain this variation.
+Visual inspection suggests that such cases occurred mainly in dense residential areas where cars could be parked in closed spaces such as garages.
+It is likely that other factors such as differential rates of car ownership, street parking availability, and access to and quality of public transportation could also explain this variation.

 To model this car-to-people relationship, we explored two approaches with distinct levels of complexity.
 In the first approach, we assumed that the 2019 car-to-people ratio still applies in the following years while remaining constant within areas; hereafter the ratio method.
 That is, if for a given area in a city the number of visible cars drops by, say, 40% compared to 2019, we assume that the population in that area has also dropped by 40%.
 This approach is intuitive, but it has a risk of “overfitting”, and it always assigns a population count of zero to areas without visible cars.
+Moreover, an additional limitation is that the fixed car-to-population relationship fails to account for changes in urbanization levels, an aspect that is likely to occur in the long-run for any city or areas within the city.
+We nevertheless deem that this effect was negligent in our case study, given the narrow time window (2019-2022) which also involved two years of heavy economic recession that was driven by the COVID-19 pandemic.

-As an alternative, we also fit a Generalized Additive Model (GAM), which provides a more flexible function to estimate the cars-to-people relationship; hereafter the regression method.
-Unlike the ratio method, nevertheless, this approach tends to overestimate the population size, as it typically assigns the function’s average to all areas, including uninhabited areas.
+In the second approach, we relied on Generalized Additive Model (GAM) as it provides a more flexible function to estimate the cars-to-people relationship; hereafter the regression method.
+Unlike the ratio method, this approach tends to overestimate the population size, as it typically assigns the function’s average to all areas, including uninhabited areas.
 By using these two distinct methods, we can ultimately derive lower and upper bound estimates, and thereby provide a proxy for uncertainty in our population size estimates.

 Overall, we could estimate IDPs for 43 out of the 61 evaluated cities.
 The remaining cities did not have any comparable month between the baseline (2019) and the other two years (2020, 2022), and were thus not considered for further analysis.
-For an in- depth overview on our above data analytical assumption, we refer the reader to section 4.
-For the majority of applicable cases, our findings indicated that the population was larger during the first COVID-19 year than during the conflict year (e.g., Bila-Tserkva, Donetsk and Odessa; Figs. B17 and B20), as one might expect.
+For an in- depth overview on our above data analytical assumption, we refer the reader to the Material & Methods section.
+For the majority of applicable cases, our findings indicated that the population was larger during the first COVID-19 year than during the conflict year (e.g., Bila-Tserkva, Donetsk and Odessa; see Supplementary Figs. S8 and S11), as one might expect.